 Southwark Newspaper Ltd (England) (€25,000)

-More details about these organisations, including what they are using the grant funding for, will be published in the near future.
+More details about these organisations, including what they are using the grant funding for, can be found here.

 Update 15/05: This list has been updated to include two additional shortlisted news organisations: MeridioNews (Italy) and Albos doo (Serbia).
 The list now contains 56 news organisations.